 Please visit our new Open Data Site to access SWFWMD’s GIS data.
-This site will be replacing the data download page later in 2016.
 The Open Data site works best with either Firefox or Chrome and is available from 6 a.m. to 10 p.m.

 Generalized cartographic layers used for presentation purposes on maps at a scale of 1:500,000 or smaller.
 No analysis should be performed with these layers.

 Layers representing man made features such as roads.
 This library includes layers that are both sparse and dense.